bryanwweber/orbital-mechanics-notes/orbital-maneuvers/apse-line-rotation-example.md

 glue("apse-line-rotation-nu_f", m.degrees(nu_f))
 ```

-The results are shown in {numref}`tab:apse-line-rotation-nu-results`.
-We chose the negative sign in Eq. {eq}`eq:apse-line-rotation-nu-roots` for convenience.
+The results are shown in @tab:apse-line-rotation-nu-results.
+We chose the negative sign in @eq:apse-line-rotation-nu-roots for convenience.
 Choosing the positive sign would give a different, although valid, result.

 :::{table} Velocity components and flight path angles on the original and transfer orbits
 :name: tab:apse-line-rotation-nu-results